-Do you want to build a lucrative online presence for yourself, but aren’t sure where to begin?
+Do you want to build a lucrative online presence for yourself as a digital creator, but aren’t sure which platform would suit you best?

 Let’s explore two popular ways to make money online: blogging vs YouTube.
 I’ll help you decide which one would suit you best, plus give some tips on how to get started.

 I’ve been running profitable blogs for two years now.
-Along the way, I also started a small YouTube channel, which started monetizing in August 2022 (but unfortunately I didn’t have time to maintain it).
+Along the way, I also started a small YouTube channel, which began monetizing in August 2022 (but unfortunately I didn’t have time to maintain it).

-If you don’t enjoy writing but you’re happy on camera, YouTube could be the best fit.
+But if you don’t enjoy writing but you’re happy on camera, YouTube is the best fit.

 What’s more, there are useful ways to combine both a blog AND a YouTube channel, so you can maximize your reach across platforms.